Agriculture in general

-What Merus can contribute
+Agriculture - how Merus Rings can contribute

 To prevent this, there is a WHO recommendation on irrigation.
 If possible, only water with less than 800 TDS should be used.

-- Remediation of salinated soils.
+- Remediation of salinated soils

-- Small seedlings grow faster if the lime remains dissolved.
+- Small seedlings of plants grow faster

 According to experience reports from farmers with whom we cooperate, we can make the following observations:

-- Farm animals that get good water require less concentrated feed.
+- Farm animals that get good water require less concentrated feed

 Today, fish are bred in industrial structures in aquacultures.
 Salmon play a central role here.
 These are among the most popular fish in the world.
 Today, millions of farmed salmon populate the aquacultures in the fjords of the North Sea.
 These waters are actually clear and clean, hardly any industrial pollution.
 But as with all monocultures, fish farms are not spared from pests.
 It's hard to believe, but with salmon, it's lice that damage the fish.
 In such an environment, with the high density of populations, it is not surprising that diseases or parasites spread very quickly.